-The National Sleep Foundation recommends that adults get seven to nine hours of sleep per night; less may pose serious consequences to one’s health and safety.
-For example, the Centers for Disease Control and Prevention (CDC) have found that people who reported sleeping six hours or less per night were significantly more likely to fall asleep while driving than those who reported sleeping seven to nine hours nightly.
+National Sleep Awareness Week and The National Sleep Foundation stresses that adults need seven to nine hours of sleep per night; less may pose serious consequences to a person's health and safety.
+For example, the Centers for Disease Control and Prevention (CDC) has found that people who reported sleeping six hours or less per night were significantly more likely to fall asleep while driving than those who reported sleeping seven to nine hours nightly.

-National Sleep Awareness Week Sponsor: National Sleep Foundation
+National Sleep Awareness Week Sponsor:

 To learn more, visit http://www.sleepfoundation.org